robotology/gym-ignition/README.md

 - Advances in RL research are pushed by the development of more complex environments, and vice versa.
 - There's no standard framework in the robotics community for creating simulated robotic environments.
-- Environments that can be transferred from simulation to reality with minimal changes do not exist.
+- Environments that can be transferred from simulation to reality with minimal changes are yet to be seen.
 - Alternative solutions are not developed by roboticists for roboticist, and therefore they do not use familiar tools.
 - Existing robotics environments are typically difficult to adapt to run on different physics engines and different robots.
 - Only few solutions offer realistic rendering capabilities.